Latest News

 China's carbon markets will introduce absolute emission caps in 2027

-According to an opinion by the State Council, the absolute emissions caps will first be implemented in industries that have relatively stable carbon emission levels by 2027.
-China's national carbon market (ETS), or emissions trading scheme, will be largely established by 2030 with absolute emission caps and a mixture of free and paid allowances for carbon emissions (CEAs), the State Council said.
+According to a joint statement from the State Council of China and the Central Committee of the Communist Party, the caps will first be implemented in industries that have relatively stable carbon emission levels by 2027.
+China's national carbon market, or emissions trading system (ETS), will be largely established by 2030.

 A quota is given to each company and, if the actual emissions are higher than the quota in a compliance period, the company must purchase more allowances on the market.
 If the company's emissions are lower than expected, they can sell their excess CEAs.

-Analysts said that chemicals, petrochemicals and papermaking, as well as domestic aviation, would be included in the scheme.
+Analysts believe that chemicals, petrochemicals and papermaking, as well as domestic aviation, will be included in China's plan.

 (source: Reuters)